matthewyang204/rt-n56u-openwrt-fan-control/README.md

-# rt-n56u-padavan-fan-control
+# RT-N56U Padavan Fan Control
-A set of scripts to control a fan hooked to an arduino from an ASUS RT-N56U running Padavan
+This repo contains the Arduino code, scripts, and kernel modules to turn a fan on or off from an ASUS RT-N56U running Padavan.